Connect with us

 4. Combine Ingredients for the Chili

-Next, pour in the crushed tomatoes, broth, and rinsed beans.
-Stir everything together until well combined.
+Next up, pour in them crushed tomatoes, broth, and rinsed beans.
+Stir it all together ‘til it’s lookin’ like a proper chili oughta.

 5. Simmer the Chili

-Bring the chili to a gentle boil, then reduce the heat to low.
-Cover the pot and let it simmer for 30-45 minutes, stirring occasionally.
-For even richer flavors, you can simmer it for up to 2 hours.
+Crank that chili to a gentle boil, then ease the heat down low.
+Slap a lid on the pot and let it simmer 30-45 minutes, givin’ it a stir now and then.
+Want it richer than a gold vein?
+Let it ride for up to 2 hours—patience pays off out here.

 6. Taste and Adjust Your Chili